Yermo/rich_textarea/README.md

 1. dropdown autocomplete support based on definable trigger characters such as @mentions, #tags, etc.
 2. insertion of arbitrary markup to represent "embedded objects", such as images, links, etc. which are treated as single entities from the point of view of cursor movement and mouse selections.
+3. regular expression triggered callbacks enabling things like in-line URL rewriting, smiley insertion, etc.
-3. generation of a plain text representation of the editable area.
+4. generation of a plain text representation of the editable area.

 Multiple autocomplete trigger characters can be defined simultaneously, each with it's own data-source callback so it's possible to do @mentions and #tagging and other kinds of triggers all at the same time.

 These "embedded objects" are treated as atomic entities and each is tagged with a "data-value" that is used to identify the object on the server.
 This could be a GUID, a tag name, an ID, whatever.
 When clicked on, the caret is positioned before the object and the *.highlight* class is applied.
 ARROW keys move over the object.
 Pressing DELETE when the caret is positioned before the object on the same line deletes it.
 Backspacing over an object deletes it as well.
 When selecting ranges using the mouse or SHIFT-ARROW, the ranges are adjusted to enclose any selected objects. (i.e. it prevents the user from selecting a range into the middle of an embedded object).
 Moving into an object using the UP and DOWN arrow keys also positions the caret the beginning of the object.

+Multiple regular expression triggers can also be defined.

 A public method is available to generate a text version of the contents of the editable div. "embedded objects" are encoded using the 'data-value' and are represented in the text using the notation *[o={data-value}]*.
 This can then be passed back to the server.
 It's up to the server to parse this and do something useful with it.